openmpf/openmpf-docker/README.md

 [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 If
 it's not listed there, check [here](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html).
-Place the file in the `mpf_build` directory.
+Place the file in the `openmpf_build` directory.
 The file should be named `jdk-8u144-linux-x64.rpm`, or something similar where "8u144" is a different version number.
 Do not download Java SE 9 or 10.

 Run following command from within the `openmpf-docker` directory to create the OpenMPF build image:

-- `docker build mpf_build/ -t mpf_build:latest`
+- `docker build openmpf_build/ -t openmpf_build:latest`

 This image has not yet built OpenMPF, rather, it is an environment in which OpenMPF will be built in the next step.